'Rachel Murphy - thank you for helping me write this. We've had laughter and tears, and I'm THRILLED with the result!'

 Rachel Murphy is one of the UK's most talented and successful ghost writers.

 Rachel has worked as a journalist and writer for more than twenty years.
-She hails from Merseyside and now lives in Kent with her husband and their three teenagers.
+Originally from the Wirral, she lives in Kent and is married with three grown-up children.

 Rights : HarperCollins (World)